hashi11002/PDF-formatter/README.md

 Windows Install Guide:
 1) Clone project into your code editor
-2) Open terminal, navigate to your local repository and install virtual environment on your computer with the command : pip install virtualenv
+2) Open terminal, navigate to your local repository and install virtual environment on your computer with the command: pip install virtualenv
-3) Create a virtual enviroment instance with the command :  python -m venv myenv (You can replace myenv with any name you would like for your environment)
+3) Create a virtual enviroment instance with the command:  python -m venv myenv (You can replace myenv with any name you would like for your environment)
-4) Run command to activate your virtual environment : myenv\Scripts\activate (replace myenv with your virtual environment name)
+4) Run command to activate your virtual environment: myenv\Scripts\activate (replace myenv with your virtual environment name)
 5) Install all the libraries needed by the application : pip install rich PyPDF2 pdf2docx convertapi argparse
-6) Get the API Key for the file compressor from : [https://www.convertapi.com/integration/libraries/python](https://www.convertapi.com/pdf-to-compress/python) and add it in the compressPDF method.
+6) Get the API Key for the file compressor from: [https://www.convertapi.com/integration/libraries/python](https://www.convertapi.com/pdf-to-compress/python) and add it in the compressPDF method.
 (Line 73)
 7) Now you are able to run the application.
 Enjoy :)